altncsab/altncsab/SqlScriptRunner/UsersGuide/UsersGuide.md

 ![Script Execution Monitor](./Pictures/ScriptExecutionMonitor.png)

-In the top part showing the Script Execution status.
+In the top part showing up some settings and the Script Execution status.
 In the list view control we see all selected files as groups and "GO" sections inside.
 The order of the group is matching the file execution order.
 The column with hash (#) indicating the GO count inside the file.
 The Object column is the object name with the creation and the object type classification or if there is no clear script type than it is classifying the scrip section as "Script".
 Script classification is where certain object creation is happening.
 It is like Function, Procedure, Type, Table, View.

-Under the form there are 2 buttons:
+### Checkbox "Allow Transaction"

+This setting determines if the application should start a transaction when it starts to deploy the configured script sections.

+Default value: checked

 ### Button "Start"